 If I had to give you three words for what iMotions does for us it would be “simple data collection“.
 It really simplifies the data collection for us and eliminates any need for complex MatLab operations – all that really complicated stuff that isn’t really plug-and-play.

 Then we can spend, focus our time and energy on assessing the data, and making sense of that.
-There’s also all the great visualization tools, that really help in terms of bringing information to the client.
+There are also all the great visualization tools, that really help in terms of bringing information to the client.

 I hope you’ve enjoyed reading how the work being carried out by Neural Sense has improved their client’s goals and aims.
 To learn more about eye tracking – one of the principal methods used by Neural Sense – download our free, comprehensive, and updated guide below.